 Certain features are not yet developed or supported in the current release.
-Some of these features might be added in upcoming releases.
 These include:

-- When selecting Pblock ranges to define the size and shape of the Reconfigurable Partition, do not use the CLOCKREGION resource type for 7 series or Zynq designs.
+- When selecting Pblock ranges to define the size and shape of the Reconfigurable Partition, do not use the CLOCKREGION resource type for 7 series or Zynq-7000 designs.
 Pblock ranges must only include types SLICE, RAMB18, RAMB36, and DSP48 resource types. - Do not use Vivado Debug core insertion features within Reconfigurable Partitions.
 This flow inserts the debug hub, which includes BSCAN primitive, which is not permitted inside reconfigurable bitstreams.
-Vivado Debug cores must be instantiated or included within IP, then the Debug Hub can be inferred as described in Using Vivado Debug Cores in Chapter 8. - UpdateMEM does not support partial bitstreams.
+Vivado Debug cores must be instantiated or included within IP, then the Debug Hub can be inferred as described in Using Vivado Debug Cores. - UpdateMEM does not support partial or Tandem bitstreams.
 To associate memory files with PR designs, the ELF Association flow must be applied.
-See this link in the Vivado Design Suite User Guide: Designing IP Subsystems Using IP Integrator (UG994) [Ref 30] for details. - The Soft Error Mitigation (SEM) IP core is supported in conjunction with PR in monolithic devices.
-For more information on using the SEM IP in PR designs, see Demonstration of Soft Error Mitigation IP and Partial Reconfiguration Capability on Monolothic Devices (XAPP1261) [Ref 4].
-The SEM IP core is not supported when using Partial Reconfiguration on SSI devices. - The STARTUP primitive does not support loading of partial bitstreams.
-IP, such as the AXI SPI IP or the AXI EMC IP, should not be configured to use the STARTUP primitive to clock or deliver partial bitstreams from external flash. - Two use cases regarding encryption will not be supported when using new features within UltraScale devices: - a.
+See this link in the Vivado Design Suite User Guide: Designing IP Subsystems Using IP Integrator (UG994) [Ref 29] for details. - The Soft Error Mitigation (SEM) IP core is supported in conjunction with PR in monolithic devices.
+For UltraScale devices, the SEM IP core is not supported when using Partial Reconfiguration on SSI devices.
+For UltraScale+ devices, the SEM IP core is supported when using PR on SSI devices.
+For more information on using the SEM IP in PR designs, see Demonstration of Soft Error Mitigation IP and Partial Reconfiguration Capability on Monolothic Devices (XAPP1261) [Ref 6]. - The STARTUP primitive does not support loading of partial bitstreams for 7 series and UltraScale devices, as its clock will stop once a partial bitstream enters the configuration engine.
+IP, such as the AXI SPI IP or the AXI EMC IP, should not be configured to use the STARTUP primitive to clock or deliver partial bitstreams from external flash.
+For these architectures, partial bitstreams may be stored in BPI or SPI flash, but they must be moved to DDR or another location before being shifted into the ICAP. - Two use cases regarding encryption will not be supported when using new features within UltraScale and UltraScale+ devices: - a.
 If RSA authentication is selected for the initial configuration, then encrypted partial reconfiguration is not supported.
-RSA authentication is not supported for partial bitstreams. - b.
+RSA authentication is not supported on FPGAs for partial bitstreams. - b.
 If the initial configuration bitstream uses an obfuscated AES-256 key stored in either the eFUSE or BBRAM, then any encrypted partial bitstreams must use the same obfuscated key.
 Encrypted PR bitstreams using a different key than the initial bitstream is not supported.